 - Senate Bill 1 (SB 1) Funds: In 2017, the State Legislature approved and the Governor signed Senate Bill 1 into law.
 SB 1 increases certain transportation taxes and fees, which generate new revenue for existing and new transportation programs.
 Many of the existing programs receiving additional funding thanks to SB 1(such as the STIP, SHOPP, and ATP) are discussed earlier in this section.
 Additional competitive programs created and augmented by SB 1 include the Solutions for Congested Corridors program, Trade Corridor Enhancement Program, Local Partnership Program competitive share, and Transit and Intercity Rail Capital Program (which also includes funding from cap and trade).
 Formula programs created and augmented by SB 1 include the Local Streets and Roads program and the Local Partnership Program formula share.
-CTC adopted the first cycle of competitive programs on May 16, 2018, and MTC will program these projects into the 2019 TIP. - Proposition 1B Bond Funds: Approved by voters in 2006, the program includes nearly \$20 billion in investments statewide through the Corridor Mobility Improvement Account (CMIA), Trade Corridors Improvement Fund (TCIF), Public Transportation Modernization, Improvement, and Service Enhancement Account (PTMISEA), and other programs.
-The majority of Proposition 1B funding has been fully programmed and projects delivered. - Transportation Development Act (TDA) & State Transit Assistance (STA) funds: TDA revenues are derived from a state sales tax of one-quarter of one percent on all retail sales in each county, used to finance transit operations, and bus and rail projects as well as special paratransit services for disabled passengers, and bicycle and pedestrian projects.
+CTC adopted the second cycle of competitive programs in late 2020, and MTC will program these projects into the 2021 TIP as appropriate. - Transportation Development Act (TDA) & State Transit Assistance (STA) funds: TDA revenues are derived from a state sales tax of one-quarter of one percent on all retail sales in each county, used to finance transit operations, and bus and rail projects as well as special paratransit services for disabled passengers, and bicycle and pedestrian projects.
 STA funds are generated from the state sales tax on diesel fuel.
 These funds can be used for both transit capital and operating projects and are distributed 50% to the Population-Based program and 50% to the Revenue-Based program. - Regional Measure 1 (RM 1), Regional Measure 2 (RM 2), and other bridge toll funds: Bridge Toll funding is funding generated from tolls collected on the seven state-owned toll bridges in the bay area.
 The Bay Area Toll Authority (BATA) administers and allocates base toll revenues from the seven state-owned bridges to Caltrans for the day-to-day operations, maintenance and administration of these bridges, as well as their capital improvement and rehabilitation.
-BATA also serves as a pass-through agency for Regional

-Measure 2 (RM2) bridge toll funds to specific voter-approved projects to relieve traffic congestion in bridge corridors, earthquake retrofit of state-owned toll bridges and other traffic mitigation projects related to retrofit work.
+BATA also serves as a pass-through agency for Regional Measure 2 (RM2) bridge toll funds to specific voter-approved projects to relieve traffic congestion in bridge corridors, earthquake retrofit of state-owned toll bridges and other traffic mitigation projects related to retrofit work.
 Other bridge toll funding programs include Regional Measure 1 (RM1) and AB1171 projects to relieve traffic congestion in bridge corridors; AB 664 Net Bridge Toll Revenues, which MTC's policy is to use to match federally funded transit capital projects that relieve congestion on the San Francisco-Oakland Bay, San Mateo-Hayward and Dumbarton bridges; and Two Percent Bridge Toll revenues, which are derived from the transit element of RM1 and fund specific ferry and non-ferry capital projects.

-Bridge Tolls FY 2018-19 FY 2019-20 FY 2020-21 FY 2021-22 Totals Revenues 712,998 716,580 720,179 723,797 2,873,554 TIP Programming 180,211 230,216 106,000 99,000 615,427 Committed to 532,787 486,364 614,179 624,797 2,258,127 Maintenance, debt service, etc. Balance 0 0 0 0 0
+Bridge Tolls FY 2020-21 FY 2021-22 FY 2022-23 FY 2023-24 Totals Revenues \$720,179 \$723,797 \$727,416 \$731,053 \$2,902,445 TIP Programming \$78,658 \$64,100 \$62,000 \$54,000 \$258,758 Committed to \$641,521 \$659,697 \$665,416 \$677,053 \$2,643,687 Maintenance, debt service, etc. Balance - 0 0 0 0

 Regional Measure 3 (RM3), approved by the Bay Area voters in June 2018, provides for additional toll increases, with revenues slated to fund various transportation capital and operating projects in the region.
-RM3 revenues and projects will be added to the TIP over time as appropriate.
+RM3 revenues and projects will be added to the TIP over time as appropriate, if upheld by the California Supreme Court.